suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/sociable.md

 Even though sociable tests let you test real interactions, they should still focus on testing the outcomes (return values, state changes) rather than implementation details.

-**2. Avoid Excessive Exposure**
+**2. Avoid Excessive Exposure & Distinguish from Integration Tests**

 Don't expose too many classes in a single test.
-The more classes you expose, the closer your test gets to being an integration test, potentially making it slower and more brittle.
+The more classes you expose, the test might *feel* like it's approaching an integration test, but it's crucial to remember that **Suites' sociable tests are still unit tests.**

+*   **No Real I/O:** A key distinction is that true integration tests often involve real I/O operations (e.g., hitting an actual database or making live network calls).
+Suites' sociable unit tests, by design, **do not perform real I/O**.
+Even if an `.expose()`-d collaborator (like `UserApi` in our example) normally has a dependency that performs I/O (like `HttpService`), Suites will *still mock that I/O-performing dependency* of the exposed collaborator.
+The "sociable" interaction is confined to the logical collaboration between your unit and its in-memory collaborators.
+*   **Focus:** Sociable tests verify the contract and interaction logic between a few closely related, trusted, in-memory units.
+Integration tests verify the flow through multiple components, often including external systems.
+*   **Brittleness/Slowness:** If a sociable test becomes brittle or slow, it's usually because too many *logical units* are being tested together, increasing complexity, not because of external I/O.

+Strive to keep your units focused, aligning with the [Single Responsibility Principle and clear API design](../design-for-testability/unit-clarity-responsibility.md).

 **3. Complementary to Solitary Tests**